 Trailhead: McEuen Park, Coeur d’Alene

 Finally, the easiest but possibly the most fun trail on this list is the radical little hike around Tubbs Hill.
-Accessed right from downtown Coeur d’Alene, the trail traverses the lakefront peninsula but the best part isn’t the trail, rather the fun cliff jumping spread all around the lake’s coast.
+Accessed right from downtown Coeur d’Alene, the trail traverses the lakefront peninsula but the best part isn’t the trail, but rather the fun cliff jumping spread all around the lake’s coast.

 Go at sunrise for beautiful lake views or have a blast jumping into the lake on a hot summer day.